378: Norse Sagas: Snowfell (part 1 of 2)

 For now, though, he was just a kid running around his father's settlement, the settlement being the first one in Greenland.

-As Eric announced that he was under her protection, seriously, stop trying to burn her.
+As Eric announced that he was under her protection, seriously stopped trying to burn her.

 And they did, eventually, stop trying to burn her, though she never really shook the reputation that she was a troll.

-While in the modern day, a grown married man, quote-unquote, protecting a girl who obviously wasn't older than a teen by her becoming his lover would in no way fly, there's a lot to suggest that Helga did, in fact, accept the situation and had love for Skeggy.
+While in the modern day, a grown married man, quote-unquote, protecting a girl who obviously wasn't older than a teen by her becoming his lover, would in no way fly, there is a lot to suggest that Helga did, in fact, accept the situation and had love for Skeggy.

 Helga, for her part, had now seen more of the world than Iceland.